Central Cee: 2014–2019: Career beginnings

-Initially inspired by Chip, Bow Wow, and Fugative, who gained fame as teenagers, Caesar-Su made an early public appearance on a now-deleted episode of Charlie Sloth's Fire in the Streets series in 2014, where he adopted the rapper name "Central Cee" (first listed as Central C).
+Initially inspired by Chip, Bow Wow, and Fugative, who gained fame as teenagers, Central Cee made an early public appearance on a now-deleted episode of Charlie Sloth's Fire in the Streets series in 2014, where he adopted the rapper name "Central Cee" (first listed as Central C).
 His first song appearance was on the "Ain't On Nuttin Remix" alongside J Hus and more in January 2015.
 He released his "StreetHeat Freestyle" in February of the same year.
 In 2015, Central Cee appeared on music platform BL@CKBOX and performed verses to Tupac instrumentals alongside MoWest.
 At the age of 17, he threw his first headline show at Hoxton Square Bar & Kitchen, renting the venue for £500 and making £2,500 in profit.
 Six months later, he performed at the venue once again, describing it as "just the same as the first time", leading to a lack of motivation in his career.
-In February 2016, Central Cee was featured alongside Dave and others on the remix to the song "Spirit Bomb" by AJ Tracey.
+In February 2016, he was featured alongside Dave and others on the remix to the song "Spirit Bomb" by AJ Tracey.
 He later released the single "Pull Up" in August 2016.
 Central Cee released his first projects, the EP 17, and the now-deleted EPs Nostalgia and CS Vol. 1 in 2017.
 His "Next Up?" freestyle was released in October 2019, following a number of singles that released that year.